sunnysihao/xtreme1/README.md

 Notice that this method always returns a list even if there is only one dataset.

 There are two important parameters: 'page_no' and 'page_size'.
-The querying result is splitted into pages like an iterator.
-You can change 'page_size' to get more or fewer datasets at a time and change 'page_no' to load the next page of all querying results.
+The queried result is splitted into pages like an iterator.
+You can change 'page_size' to get more or fewer datasets at a time and change 'page_no' to load the next page of all queried results.

 ```python
 # Query one single dataset by passing a dataset id